Non-refundable credits on amended periods

 Non-refundable credits are incentives for producers of oil and natural gas to encourage operational activity and investment in infrastructure, clean infrastructure, and clean growth infrastructure.
 If your company has received a credit under an Oil and Natural Gas Royalty Program, it may be applied to offset royalties due.

-Non-refundable credits and payments are applied to royalties using these rules:
+Non-refundable credits and payments are applied to amended royalties in this order:

 Amendments to a period will result in payments and non-refundable credits for that period being re-evaluated and applied based on the above rules starting with the oldest period being amended.